VSLO Global Network – International

 FAQs

-The UF College of Medicine International Medical Student Education program is only available to final-year medical student from non LCME accredited institutions.
-Since many international programs do not participate in VSLO, UF College of Medicine does not use VSLO for interested students.
-All requests and applications are handled internally through UF.
+The UF College of Medicine International Medical Student Education program is only available to final-year medical student from schools in the VSLO Network.

 UF College of Medicine requires an approved affiliation agreement to be in place first before moving forward with rotation requests.
 Students will not be able to participate in clinical electives unless an approved affiliation agreement exists.
 Please use the Affiliated University & College Map to verify if your home institution has an existing affiliation agreement.